Ashdown Formation: Lithology

-The base of the Hastings Beds and the Ashdown Formation is taken at the top of the Greys Limestones Member of the Purbeck Beds, although this boundary is not currently exposed anywhere in the Weald.
+The base of the Hastings Beds and the Ashdown Formation is taken at the top of the Greys Limestones Member of the Purbeck Group, although this boundary is not currently exposed anywhere in the Weald.
 The top of the Ashdown Formation is marked as the top of a massive sandstone bed known as the Top Ashdown Sandstone.
 This is overlain by an easily identified very coarse grained sandstone known as the Top Ashdown Pebble Bed, which is considered to be part of the overlying Wadhurst Clay Formation.
 The Top Ashdown Sandstone is the most persistent marker horizon in Early Cretaceous strata throughout the region.
 It comprises a fine to medium grained sandstone ranging in thickness from 1.2m to 8m.
 Other marker beds can be found throughout the formation including the Cliff End Sandstone and the Lee Ness Sandstone.

 Hastings to Cliff End

 The Ashdown Beds are best exposed in the 8 km cliff section between Hastings and Pett Level.
 Part of this section has been designated a Site of Special Scientific Interest, cited by Natural England because of its geological importance.
 The cliffs between Hastings and Pett Level are difficult to get to safely because of the tidal range of the English Channel and the unstable cliffs.

 At this location the formation can be followed from the axis of the Wealden Anticline at Lee Ness Ledge through the well distinguished marker beds and horizons to its juncture with the Wadhurst Clay at Hastings Castle to the west and Cliff End to the east.
 The mottled heavily degraded silty clays of the former ‘Fairlight Clays’ can be easily distinguished against the well bedded sandstones and interbedded siltstones of the ‘Ashdown Sands’.

 The Lee Ness Ledge is known for the prominent Lee Ness Sandstone and its many well preserved fossilised dinosaur footprints, particularly Iguanodon.